 - Before the closing of the sale or escrow of a property

-- If there is no escrow, then prior to recording the deed or document of title transfer
+- If there is no escrow, then before recording the deed or document of title transfer.

-- Whenver CVSan finds any unpermited sewer lateral work
+- Whenever CVSan finds any unpermitted sewer lateral work.

-- Whenver CVSan condsiders the private sewer lateral in question to be a “public nuisance.”
+- Whenever CVSan considers the private sewer lateral in question to be a “public nuisance.”

 When is a Sewer Inspection NOT Required by the Castro Valley Private Sewer Lateral Program?

-- Whenver the property in question has a valid Compliance Certificate already
+- Whenever the property in question has a valid Compliance Certificate already

 - If the property in question with a connection/capacity permit approved by CVSan staff showing that the building was constructed 30 years or less before the anticipated date of sale

 - When properties with a sewer repair permit (approved by CVSan) documenting that the private sewer lateral was replaced (in full) within 30 years of the anticipated date of sale